Diversity Makes a Difference

 If the data is present, the following chart will show Campbellsville University undergraduate student diversity.

-Campbellsville University's ethnic diversity is on par with the national average.
+Campbellsville University's representation of the races is on par with the national average.

 Male to Female Ratio is Fairly Even